 Annuity Rates & Trends (Updated Monthly)

-The trends in annuity interest rates tend to mirror the trends in 30-Year US Treasury Notes.
-That's because insurance companies typically invest as much as 70% of their capital in fixed income securities.
+The trends in annuity interest rates tend to mirror the trends in bond interest rates.
+That's because insurance companies typically invest as much as 70% of their capital in fixed income securities, notably, corporate bonds.
 (Contrary to popular belief, insurance companies in the aggregate invest less than 15% of their overall assets in stocks.)

-To get a handle on the trends in annuity interest rates we track 30 Year US Treasury Yields.
-This is a conservative proxy for estimating the interest rates that insurance companies earn in their portfolios.
+To get a handle on the trends in annuity interest rates we track Moody's AAA Corporate Bond Index.
+This index is a conservative proxy for estimating the interest rates that insurance companies earn in their portfolios.
+Moody's index includes bonds with remaining maturities as close as possible to 30 years.
+It drops a bond when the remaining life falls below 20 years, if the bond is susceptible to redemption, or if the rating changes.

-In the first chart, we compare the US Treasury’s 30-Year Note against the US Treasury's 10-Year Note.
-Since the duration of a 30-Year Treasury Note (black line) is 30 years, its yield tends to be significantly higher than the yield on the 10 year T-Note (green line).
+In the first chart, we compare the Moody's index with rates from the US Treasury's 10-Year Note.
+Since the average duration of Moody's index (black line) is 20-30 years, its yield tends to be significantly higher than the yield on the 10 year T-Note (green line).

-In the following charts, we compare the monthly income received from an immediate annuity (at different ages, for men and women) with the US Treasury’s 30-Year Note.
-Generally, there is a visible correlation between the annuity payout graphs (green and pink lines) and the 30-Year Note rate (dotted lines).
+In the following charts, we compare the monthly income received from an immediate annuity (at different ages, for men and women) with the Moody's index.
+There is a strong correlation between the annuity payout graphs (green and pink lines) and the interest rate index (dotted lines).

 If you'd like to get a free, personalized annuity quote without any sales agents calling you, click this link to our Instant Annuity Calculator page.